microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

     Using the libraries should teach what is needed when it's needed rather than requiring collaboration specific knowledge or experience as a prerequisite.
     The learning curve should be fast enough to be productive on day one, both for maintaining existing experiences or authoring new ones.

+-   Leverage existing tools, code and knowledge where practical.

+    When authoring an application using Shared Tree, it should be easy to interoperate with existing libraries and services.
+    Shared Tree's APIs should interoperate with existing common libraries, conventions, standards and data-models.
+    When multiple options are possible, Shared Tree should align with more popular established patterns and ecosystems for seamless integration while ensuring that other existing systems can still be used through additional customized adapters or interop logic as needed.

 -   Avoid common pitfalls of collaborative software.

     Collaboration often introduces subtle requirements, especially around compatibility, updates, offline use, error cases, persistence and concurrency.